8 Cartilage Hoop Earrings for All the “It” Girls Out There!

 Considering this cartilage earring comes with diamonds, the price is great; you could grab a few sets and use them as layering pieces if you have multiple cartilage piercings.

 We selected these pretty small hoop earrings because they’re super affordable for the quality you receive.
-The sterling silver is a huge plus for us because it protects all those sensitive ears out there.
+Sterling silver is a huge plus for us because it protects all those sensitive ears out there.

 We also love the bright, cool tone of the silver matched with the icy sparkle of diamond stones.